SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 ### States.SQL

 SQL Code to create and populate the STATES table, which is a table of USA state names and their 2-character abbreviations.

+### Creating a large CUSTMAST

+I have provided a program that will create as large number of fairly realistic random CUSTMAST records.
+To get a decent distribution of City, State, ZIP values I used a USPS file which you will have to upload from the USPS site.

+#### LOADCUSTR.SQLRPGLE

+This clears CUSTMAST and repopulates it with an many randon records are you specify.
+It requires the CSZ file, below.
+Typical usage is `call loadcustr 1000` to load 1,000 records.

+#### CSZ (City/State/ZIP) File

+This file contains real data, over 40,000 records, dowloaded from the USPS website.

+To create the CSZ file:

+- Download  the City, State and Zip database from USPS as an Excel spreadsheet.
+It is a free download at this [link](https://www.unitedstateszipcodes.org/zip-code-database/).

+- Delete all columns except zip, type, primary city and state.
+Raname primary_city to city, save, but leave the spreadsheet open.

+- Select all data in the speadsheet (this will fill in starting and ending colums and rows later).

+- Using iACS "Data transfer to IBM i" upload the spreadsheet to file CSZ.

+    - In the Actions tab choose "Create IBM i Database file" and follow the prompts.

+    - In "Change Data Options" set defaults of VARCHAR and INTEGER.

+    - Keep following the prompts.

+    - Set Library/file to *yourlib*/CSZ.

+Read this [IBM article](https://www.ibm.com/support/pages/transferring-data-excel-using-access-client-solutions) on uploading data from Excel using Access Client Solutions if you need more help.